arorar/covmat/README.md

 Examples
 --------

-Detailed information regarding covmat's functionality and use can be found by reading the **[covmat vignette](https://github.com/arorar/covmat/blob/master/vignettes/CovarianceEstimation.pdf)**
+Detailed information on covmat's functionality and use can be found by reading the **[covmat vignette](https://github.com/arorar/covmat/blob/master/vignettes/CovarianceEstimation.pdf)**